rprtr258/tea/README.md

 ## Tutorial

-Bubble Tea is based on the functional design paradigms of [The Elm Architecture][elm], which happens to work nicely with Go.
+Tea is based on the functional design paradigms of [The Elm Architecture][elm], which happens to work nicely with Go.
 It's a delightful way to build applications.